William Hall (VC)

-William Nelson Edward Hall VC (28 April 1827 – 27 August 1904) was the first Black person, first Nova Scotian, and third Canadian to receive the Victoria Cross.
-He received the medal for his actions in the 1857 Siege of Lucknow during the Indian Rebellion.
-During the action in which the naval gun crew with which he was serving came under heavy fire, Hall, and an officer from his ship, continued to load and fire a 24-pounder gun at the walls of the enemy position after the rest of the party had been killed or injured by the defenders.
+William Nelson Edward Hall VC (28 April 1827 – 27 August 1904) was the first Black person, first Nova Scotian, and the third Canadian to receive the Victoria Cross due to his actions in the 1857 Siege of Lucknow, amid the Indian Rebellion.
+In the face of heavy enemy fire, Hall and an officer from his ship continued to load and fire a 24-pounder gun at the walls of the Shah Nujeef mosque, a prominent stronghold of the Sepoy defence.
+Hall's actions were integral to the breaking of the siege and subsequent British evacuation.

 Early life

 William Edward Hall was born at Horton, Nova Scotia, in 1827 as the son of Jacob and Lucy Hall, who had escaped American slave owners in Maryland during the War of 1812 and were brought to freedom in Nova Scotia by the British Royal Navy as part of the Black Refugee movement.
-The Halls first lived in Summerville, Nova Scotia where Jacob worked in a shipyard operated by Abraham Cunard until they bought a farm across the Avon River at Horton Bluff.
+The Halls first lived in Summerville, Nova Scotia, where Jacob worked in a shipyard operated by Abraham Cunard until they bought a farm across the Avon River at Horton Bluff.
 Hall first worked in shipyards at nearby Hantsport, Nova Scotia, before going to sea at the age of seventeen.
 He sailed first on merchant ships based out of the Minas Basin including the barque Kent of Kentville, Nova Scotia.

 Naval career

 Hall briefly served in the United States Navy from 1847 to 1849, during the Mexican–American War.
 He served for a time aboard USS Ohio alongside John Taylor Wood, who later supported Hall's US Navy pension claim.

 Hall volunteered for the Royal Navy in February 1852, serving at first aboard HMS Rodney.
-Hall fought in the Crimean War serving ashore in a Naval Brigade from Rodney at the battles of Inkerman and Sevastopol in 1854.
-After a brief tour on HMS Victory, Hall transferred to the screw frigate HMS Shannon, where he became captain of the foretop.
+Hall fought in the Crimean War serving ashore in a Naval Brigade from Rodney.
+Hall served throughout the Siege of Sevastopol from 1854 to 1855, manning the Right Lancaster Battery, and took part in the Battle of Inkerman.
+After a brief tour on HMS Victory, Hall transferred to the frigate HMS Shannon, where he became captain of the foretop.

-When the Indian Mutiny broke out in May 1857, Shannon was among the fleet escorting a troop detachment to China.
+When the Indian Rebellion broke out in May 1857, Shannon was among the fleet escorting a troop detachment to China.
 Upon arrival at Singapore, news of the situation in India reached the fleet, however the fleet completed its mission, arriving at Hong Kong.
 There, Shannon was ordered to Calcutta (since renamed Kolkata).
 A brigade from Shannon, comprising 450 men, was constituted under Captain William Peel.
 The ship was towed over 600 mi up the Ganges River to Allahabad.
 Then the force fought across country to Campbell's headquarters at Cawnpore and were in time to take part in the Siege of Lucknow.